lemniscus/osmf-verify-contributor/README.md

 **It sets the status of fee-waiver memberships to "pending" when they are first created.** This extension overrides CiviCRM's behaviour when creating memberships.
-If the membership being created is of the "Fee-waiver member" type, it will not have a "current" status, but instead will have the status "pending".
+If the membership being created is of the "Fee-waiver member" type, it will not be active initially, but instead will have the status "pending".

+**It saves the user's verified OSM username and ID to their record in Civi.**
+When a person completes the OAuth process, demonstrating that they own an openstreetmap.org account, this extension saves their OSM user ID and username to custom fields on their Civi contact record.

-**It checks whether the user has meets the criteria for fee-waiver membership, and activates the membership if they do.** When a person completes the OAuth process, demonstrating that they own an openstreetmap.org account, this extension checks whether that account has enough mapping days in the past year to qualify the person for a fee-waiver membership.
-If so, their membership status is set to "current".
+**It checks whether the user meets the criteria for fee-waiver membership, and activates the membership if they do.** After a person demonstrates that they own an openstreetmap.org account (using the OAuth process), this extension checks whether that account has enough mapping days in the past year to qualify the person for a fee-waiver membership.
+If so, the extension sets the status of the most recently created fee-waiver membership on the person's record to "new" or "current" as appropriate.

+**It overrides the renewal process in a similar way.** When a person uses a contribution page to apply for membership renewal, this extension sets the status of their existing membership to "pending".
+If they complete the OAuth process and have enough mapping days to qualify, their membership will be reactivated and the renewal will be completed.

 **It provides a message to the user telling them whether the membership sign-up succeeded.** The messages are currently hard-coded.